The foundation of winning at Blackjack is to utilize proper basic strategy in playing the hands.

 I said this was a school, didn’t I?
 Well, you will also have some homework to do before we get together again next week.
 Here are your assignments

 Flashcards: Spend a minimum of one hour each day going through the cards.
+Here’s a great resource if you want to create flash cards online or view other people’s blackjack flash cards.

 Next lesson we’ll finish with how to learn basic strategy through a discussion and demonstration of additional training aids and exercises which will give you the means to check your accuracy.
 It is not necessary for you to have your chosen basic strategy memorized perfectly at that point; all you need to know now is HOW to learn basic strategy.
 Exactly WHEN you learn it is up to you, since each part of this course is separate and does not depend on you knowing perfectly what came before.